- Personal information we collect about you

-Our Data Protection Officer is James Johnson-Miller.
-You can contact him with any questions or comments at [email protected] or by post using our registered office address.
-For any other questions or comments, please contact us
+If you have any questions or comments about data protection please contact us at [email protected] or by post using our registered office address.
+For any other questions or comments, please contact us.

 We are Regent Exhibitions Limited, company number 04244004 with our registered office at The Agora, First Floor, Ellen Street, Hove, East Sussex, BN3 3LN, United Kingdom.

 Representative in the European Union according to Article 27 GDPR

 Tower 185, Friedrich-Ebert-Anlage 35-37